lucasvienna/lucasvienna.dev/_posts/2019-10-04-how-i-built-this-website.md

 $ mkdir _layouts _includes _sass assets
 {% endhighlight %}

 Then, clean up your Gemfile.
-It comes heavily commented and has some unnecessary gems, namely the Windows-relate ones.
+It comes heavily commented and has some unnecessary gems, namely the Windows-related ones.
 If you're on Windows, do keep those gems in there.

 {% highlight ruby %}
 source "https://rubygems.org"